-If you trade online, your website can be seen anywhere in the world.
-And that means there's a good chance of picking up custom from overseas.
+If you trade online, your ecommerce website can be seen anywhere in the world.
+And that means there's a good chance of picking up online sales from overseas.
 Emma Jones, the founder of home business website Enterprise Nation and author of Spare Room Start Up, offers a short guide to setting up as international online trader

 One report about home-based businesses (admittedly from 2011) revealed that the proportion of home businesses deriving more than half their sales from overseas customers is greater than for other small and medium-sized enterprises.